How to Work with Zoom in a Court Case?

 - Position the camera at a slight distance from your face, so the screen is not showing only your face, but also be sure to check your audio is loud enough to be heard easily

 - Ask the judge about using an objection sign.
 At times if you are muted, your objection may not be heard.

 - Main witnesses should have printed exhibits for easy reference

 - Redact sensitive information on all documents that are used as an exhibit.
 The hearings are live on YouTube in most courts.

 - Practice sharing documents and audio before the hearing with someone on the other side to make sure it can be heard and seen.

-- Place exhibits on computer screen with nothing else and clearly label each exhibit, for example “Exhibit 1 Title of Document.”
+- Place exhibits on a computer screen with nothing else and clearly label each exhibit, for example, “Exhibit 1 Title of Document.”
 Ensure you can click easily on exhibits for reference.

-- Consider getting an Ipevo Camera for exhibits (elmo camera from www.ipevo.com).
-They create a more natural presentation than clicking between exhibits on screen.
+- Consider getting an Ipevo Camera for exhibits (Elmo camera from www.ipevo.com).
+They create a more natural presentation than clicking between exhibits on the screen.